shaunburgin/SF-AuthService/SF-Main-specification.md

      ```

 6. **Verify Deployment**:
-   - Check the outputs for service URLs and confirm resources in the GCP Console.
+   - Check the outputs for hosting URLs and confirm resources in the GCP Console.

 ---